jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 Implicitly, the domain of θ is the support of the probability distributions.
 Thus for this example, the domain of θ is the same as `RealDomain()`.
-However, if θ the value of θ is not specified in the parameter list during simulation, θ will automatically be sampled from this distribution.
+However, if the value of θ is not specified in the parameter list during simulation, θ will automatically be sampled from this distribution.
 Additionally, this probability distribution can be thought of as the prior distribution on θ and is utilized in Bayesian estimation routines.